eirikb/lett/README.md

 lett
 -

 "lett" stands for Lett Is Not a Language

+It's another hipster language, except that it is interpreted with JS, so it is probably ultraslow and horrible.
+Not to be confused with CoffeeScript, it's not the same in any way.

 Run example
 --